inesbchainho/forecasting-project/README.md

 print(adf_result2)
 ```

-By making the same tests as before, we conclude the first order differed time series is still non-stationary, so we will difference again.
+By making the same tests as before, we conclude the first order differenced time series is still non-stationary, so we will difference again.

 ```
 # Second-Order Differenced Elec_consumption time series array